RoHei/DACE/README.md

 Modify ROOT_DIR in utils.py to your own path.

 ### Filtering Plans and Gathering Statistics
-To filter out plans and gather statistical data, run:
+To filter out plans with a shorter runtime than 100ms and gather feature statistics, run:
 ```bash
 python setup.py --filter_plans --get_statistic
 ```